I found myself nearly at the end of my tether a few years ago. Depression had taken a few days off, but it was back with a vengeance.

 Then, just as I was doing my best to pull myself together, the worst flu in history struck and the depression found a few more notches to climb…

-Didn’t think the week could get any worse and was not prepared for it getting any better, but the following day it did.
+Didn’t think the week could get any worse and wasn’t expecting it to get any better, but the following day it did.
 I was woken up at four o’clock in the morning by the characters from my recently finished (soon to be launched) book banging on and on in my head about needing another chance to sort their lives out.
 To be fair, they were coming up with some good ideas as to how this could be managed.
 Significantly, the only one who wasn’t nagging me, was the annoying voice that only Kate (from Nine Lives) can hear.
 And before you could blink, I was building the storyline and plotting my head off.

 Apparently, they wanted a new playmate and were being very insistent.
 I couldn’t argue with them, as they have more than proved their worth.
 And they should get the credit, for most of the time all I did was follow their orders!